 Heat canola oil in a medium pan over medium-high heat.
 Add onions and garlic and cook for 5 minutes, stirring occasionally.
 Add butter, stir and continue to cook for another 5 minutes until the onions begin to turn golden.

 Next, add diced potatoes and dried rosemary and stock.
-Once pan begins to simmer, reduce heat to medium and continue to cook until potatoes are al dente (slight crunch in the middle), about 10-12 minutes.
+Once pan begins to simmer, reduce heat to medium and continue to cook until potatoes are al dente (slight crunch in the middle), approximately 12-14 minutes.

-Add cream to the pan and continue to cook for another 5 minutes until liquid has thickened and potatoes are tender.
+Add cream and parmesan to the pan and continue to cook for another 5-7 minutes until liquid has thickened noticeably and potatoes are tender.

 Season to taste with salt (if needed) and reduce to low heat to keep warm until ready to serve.

 In a small bowl, mix together bread crumbs with spices and stir to combine.

 To serve, divide potato risotto between two bowls, top with turkey meat, bread crumb mixture and garnish with fried sage.